jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ![header image](img/artifacts.png)

 # START THE BUILD!

 Now your Codebuild project has been created.
-You can **"Start the Build"** and observe the build log and output.
+You can go to your CodeBuild Project, **"Start the Build"** and observe the build log and output.

 ### CodeBuild Output